hcamarillo/finalproject/README.md

 Table 6: Table of evolutionary model selection for mantis shrimp for KT and all four-bar linkages
 ![Table6](Table6.png)

-Figure 3: Differences in phenotypic optima (θ) between durophagous and nondurophagous species for traits that had support for a two-peak model in mantis shrimp
+Figure 3: Differences in phenotypic optima (θ) between durophagous and nondurophagous species for traits that had support for a two-peak model in mantis shrimp.
+(A) Kinematic Transmission (B) Output Link (C) Coupler Link (D) Input Link
 ![Figure3](stomatopod_theta_figure.png)

-Figure 4: Differences in evolutionary rate (σ2) between durophagous and nondurophagous species for traits that had support for a two-rate model in mantis shrimp
+Figure 4: Differences in evolutionary rate (σ2) between durophagous and nondurophagous species for traits that had support for a two-rate model in mantis shrimp.
+(A) Kinematic Transmission (B) Output Link (C) Coupler Link
 ![Figure4](stomatopod_sigmasq_figure.png)